 Do you remember the last time you received a piece of personal U.S. mail (not counting bills)?
 According to a recent study, the average American receives a piece of personalized U.S. Mail every six to seven weeks—and this includes birthday, holiday, and other family-generated cards.
 Wow, what a metamorphosis in personal communications in the past 20 years!

 This same study also said that one of the most impressionable (good) forms of communications is—you guessed it, a piece of personal U.S. Mail.
-This leads us to a great discussion and excellent example of efficient versus effective communications.
+This leads us to a great discussion and excellent example of efficient versus effective communication.

-Clearly the personal communications trend has been towards email.
+Clearly, the personal communications trend has been toward email.
 Email communications are certainly efficient, costing just pennies per open.
-The bad news is that email median click through rate is only 2.3 percent.
-Rarely do even the best targeted e-blasts achieve a 30+ percent click through rate.
+The bad news is that the email median click-through rate is just 2.3 percent.
+Rarely do even the best-targeted e-blasts achieve a 30+ percent click-through rate.
 Yes, e-blasts are definitely efficient, but since consumers are now receiving 81 pieces of email for every one piece of U.S. Mail some experts believe email is becoming increasingly less effective.

 On the other hand, U.S. Mail communications are much more costly.
 However, in addition to the favorable “impression” study, a second study showed U.S. Mail correspondence achieves an open rate 10 to 30 times that of its email counterparts!
 These findings suggest that U.S. Mail can be significantly more effective for actually reaching a valued audience.

 Here are three questions to ponder about your current customer communication systems.
 First, are your customer communications congruent with your marketing message?
 If you promise personal service, then non-personal communications seems a bit disingenuous, don’t you think?
 Second, does your customer communication system place too much emphasis on efficiency over effectiveness?
 And third, has your outbound customer communications become as mechanized as an inbound automated phone attendant?